How to Read CSV File in Excel (5 Quick Tricks)

 3. How do I import large CSV files into Excel?

-If you have a large CSV file, you can import it into Excel using the Power Query feature.
-This allows you to work with the data more efficiently by filtering, sorting, and transforming the data before importing it into Excel.
+Use the Power Query feature, which allows you to work with the data more efficiently by filtering, sorting, and transforming the data before importing it into Excel.

 Download Practice Workbook